RevenyouIO/Bots-Lab/README.md

 on the Mac, when you have installed brew, you must first execute the command `brew install ta-lib`.
 Only then can you install TA-Lib.

+You can choose to install your libraries locally or globally (not both!):

 ### Install libraries globally with requirements.txt
 Steps:
 1. Go to the root directory of the project
-2. Run the command `pip install -r requirements.txt` (on the Mac: `pip3 install -r requirements.txt`).
+2. Run the command `pip3 install -r requirements.txt`.

 ### Install libaries locally for your project with requirements.txt
 Steps: